Private, In-Home Tutoring in Ardmore, Pennsylvania

-SchoolTutoring Academy’s tutoring programs for Ardmore students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Ardmore, Pennsylvania students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Lower Merion School District and the School District of Haverford Township follow requirements laid out by the Pennsylvania Department of Education.
 These schools offer quality educational programs including core academic courses in English, math, and science, as well as many others in subjects such as technology education, arts, music, and world language.
 Students also have community service and outreach responsibilities to fulfill as members of the school community.